limy93/solo_assignment/README.md

 ## Contact

-For queries regarding this project, students should contact their course instructor or utilize the academic resources provided by the educational institution.
+For queries regarding this project, students should contact their course instructors or utilize the academic resources provided by the educational institution.